thiagoolsilva/frisby-samples/README.md

 Running the tests:

+1. node app.js
-1. jasmine-node --matchall [folder of file]
+2. jasmine-node --matchall [folder of file]

 For more information about frisby go to http://frisbyjs.com